SKEC 261 / EU Regulation

 per passenger, SAS Scandinavian Airlines claims

-How SAS Scandinavian Airlines Resists Claims
+Common Challenges With SAS Scandinavian Airlines Claims

-SAS's initial rejection rate is moderate — approximately 40% of claims.
 They are generally cooperative on valid claims.

 Common rejection wording includes 'winter weather conditions' and 'de-icing operations' — we verify these claims against actual weather data.